zero0nee/fastapi-apm-logger/README.md

 - [x] docker-compose for ELK and APM stack
 - [x] Example endpoints and data
 - [x] Tests in pytest
+- [x] Add logstash support, and correlate transactions/requests with logs.
 - [ ] Add codeship support and system tests
 - [ ] Cloudformation template for FastAPI and ELK.
 - [ ] Add a Launch Stack AWS button to the API
 - [ ] Create a Elastic search example endpoint in fast API
+- [ ] Perhaps switch to `python-logstash-async` for async communication.

 ## Introduction